moseskarunia/arculus-auth-widgets/README.md

 # Features Overview

-✨ Easily show LoadingIndicator by setting provided `isLoading`.
+✨ Easily show LoadingIndicator using the provided `isLoading` property.
 When `isLoading:true` buttons will automatically disabled, preventing repeated taps.
+The button also visible as translucent as a cue to the user that it's not interactable at the moment.

 ✨ Automatically adapts to your root Theme, such as Theme brightness and `ElevatedButton` shape.